 - Protocols to connect the devices

 Java has all of the above factors.
 Hence, the IoT application developer can run on multiple devices without changing the application code.
 It helps to implement write once and run anywhere facility.
-As IoT usually handles AI-based system, the Java development company will require software on multiple operating systems as per the requirements.
+As IoT usually handles AI-based systems, the Java development company will require software on multiple operating systems per the requirements.

 - Secure & Scalable